aral/ar.al-site/content/2019/10/04/build-a-simple-chat-app-with-site.js/index.md

   9. ## Going further

     Well, you were promised a basic chat app in Site.js and that’s exactly what we’ve just built.
-Along the way, you also learned the basics of Site.js and how to use it to develop and serve not WebSocket but regular HTTPS routes using DotJS.
+Along the way, you also learned the basics of Site.js and how to use it to develop and serve not just [WebSocket routes](https://source.ind.ie/site.js/app/blob/master/README.md#websocket-wss-routes) but [regular HTTPS routes](https://source.ind.ie/site.js/app/blob/master/README.md#get-only-simplest-approach) also using [DotJS](https://source.ind.ie/site.js/app/blob/master/README.md#dotjs).

     But that’s just the tip of the iceberg when it comes to what you can do with Site.js.
 As I mentioned during the tutorial, anything you can do with Node.js, you can do with Site.js.
 What you get in addition is a zero-configuration secure static and dynamic web server.